Staff Augmentation Example: How I Accidentally Built Full Scale

 When should a company use staff augmentation?

 When you have technical leadership in-house, you’re building an ongoing product, and you need to scale faster than local hiring allows.
-When the work is a bounded deliverable that won’t have a future, outsource the project.
+When the work is a scoped deliverable that won’t have a future, outsource the project.
 I’ve made both calls myself and the model has to match the work.

 What companies use staff augmentation?